 To begin it is important to place your fabric so that the design is facing your ironing board, meaning when you look at the fabric, you will see the BACK side of the fabric, you will not see the design side.

-You’ll need to have the following items handy:
+Step 2.
+Have the following items handy:

 - Your pieces of fabric